 Membership

-The Commission shall consist of the Executive Commissioner, the Assistant Executive Commissioner, a member from each of the executive branch commissions, at least one member of the Senate, a Student Court Justice during the elections planning process, and at least two at large members appointed by the Executive Commissioner and approved by the Senate.
+The Commission shall consist of the Executive Commissioner, the Assistant Executive Commissioner, at least one member of the Senate, a Student Court Justice during the elections planning process, and at least two at large members appointed by the Executive Commissioner and approved by the Student Senate.
 The maximum number elected/appointed is at the discretion of the Executive Commissioner.

 Duties of the Commission

-Have responsibility for internal relations within North Dakota State University and collaborate with the Commissions on external relations as deemed appropriate (e.g., State Board of Higher Education, State Legislature, and citizens of North Dakota).
+Have responsibility for internal relations within NDSU and collaborate with the Commissions on external relations as deemed appropriate (e.g., SBHE, North Dakota State Legislature, and citizens of North Dakota).

 Meet on a weekly basis, excluding holidays and finals week, or as deemed necessary by the Commission.